-- Use only Kohler and Donaldson air cleaner elements.
+- Use only Donaldson air cleaner elements.
 Aftermarket elements may not seal in the air cleaner housing, allowing dirt to enter the engine.
-Also, aftermarket filters often skimp on the filtration media and require more frequent cleaning and replacement (see following instructions). - Use the air flow restriction gauge to indicate the need to service the primary air filter. - Do frequently check the Turbine Precleaner for free movement of the internal fan. - DO NOT overservice or frequently "disturb" either the primary or the secondary air filter.
+Also, aftermarket filters often skimp on the filtration media and require more frequent cleaning and replacement (see following instructions). - Use the air flow restriction gauge to indicate the need to service the air filter. - Do frequently check the Turbine Precleaner for free movement of the internal fan. - DO NOT overservice or frequently "disturb" the air filter.
 A dirty air filter actually cleans better than a new one.
 Changing and cleaning the air filter too often can actually reduce filter efficiency and increase the opportunity for traces of dust to enter the engine.
-For the primary filter, wait until the element really needs servicing as indicated by the air flow restriction gauge.
-The secondary air filter should be serviced yearly or if there are indications that the primary filter has failed. - When the primary air filter element is removed or replaced, make sure all dust is cleaned out of the air cleaner housing and hose.
+Wait until the element really needs servicing as indicated by the air flow restriction gauge. - When the air filter element is removed or replaced, make sure all dust is cleaned out of the air cleaner housing and hose.
 Use a damp cloth and wipe the interior of the canister and hose clean (a little dirt left here will be sucked into the engine and reduce engine life).
-When the filter is reinstalled, make sure the element is held tight and straight in the canister for proper seating and sealing.

-• Periodically check the air intake hose for cuts, nicks, etc., and the hose clamps for tightness.
+When the filter is reinstalled, make sure the element is held tight and straight in the canister for proper seating and sealing. - Periodically check the air intake hose for cuts, nicks, etc., and the hose clamps for tightness.